APEX-AI/Docs/technical-whitepaper.md

 _APEX creates (human understandable) real world connections to decentralized systems.
 The APEX Protocol is an extension to smart contracts that allows for data and actor introspection.
 Learned data is stored and analyzed in a queryable, open-source knowledgebase accessable by AIT’s (Artificial Intelligence Tokens)._

 _The benefits of AI can immediately be applied to face the challenges decentralized applications (Dapps) face in three ways.
 First, discovery of services and effectiveness of services rendered.
-APEX has developed open-source protocols for that enable the discovery & inter-operability between smart contracts.
+APEX has developed open-source protocols that enable the discovery & inter-operability between smart contracts.
 Second, APEX combines introspection and data clustering to do predictive placement analysis and optionally self-executing discovery.
 Third, the APEX vision is to connect smart contracts to the real world and through human understandable connections.
 The APEX Influencer Marketplace (AIX) implements APEX protocols and forms the foundation for a transparent and human friendly General AI._

 This document assumes a basic knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.
 Areas marked with _Advanced!_ will go into far greater detail.

 ## Background
 Just around the time the internet was picking up steam a person by the name of Nick Szabo had an idea for a computer based, self-executing legal document — a Smart Contract.
 [Smart Contracts](https://en.wikipedia.org/wiki/Smart_contract) are a set of promises, specified in digital form, that include protocols within which parties perform on these promises [<sup>[1]</sup>](https://en.wikipedia.org/wiki/Smart_contract#cite_note-:2-1)

 In 2009 an unknown person going by the alias Satoshi Nakamoto created Bitcoin.
 A digital ledger of sorts that’s primary use is to transfer value.
 Using peer to peer networks (similar to torrents that powered the once popular Napster) the genius is it’s simplicity.
-There’s no governing agency — the only basis for it’s value is implicit scarcity created through a math formula.
-At the time of this writing Bitcoin is valued at $8274.50USD.
+There’s no governing agency — the only basis for it’s value is implicit scarcity created through a mathematical formula.

 [Ethereum](https://github.com/ethereum/wiki/wiki/White-Paper) is a combination of blockchain and smart contracts.
 A self-executing set of decentralized systems designed to transfer value from one party to another given a set of conditions (transfer X from party A to party B when XYZ).

 Ethereum and future platforms such as EOS uses a form of  [distributed consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) that will propel nascent systems to evolve at an exponential pace.

-On stage at [Techcrunch Disrupt](https://techcrunch.com/2017/09/18/ethereum-will-replace-visa-in-a-couple-of-years-says-founder/) the founder of Ethereum Vitalik Buteri recently said "Ethereum will match Visa in scale in a couple of years".
+Ethereum’s founder  [Vitalik Buteri](https://techcrunch.com/2017/09/18/ethereum-will-replace-visa-in-a-couple-of-years-says-founder/) says "Ethereum will match Visa in scale in a couple of years".

 ## APEX connects the real world to smart contracts
 APEX represents an evolution in the blockchain ecosystem whereby a present and evolving intelligence system will determine the best course for creation, distribution and optimization of dapps and dapp transactions.